portersupport/cnb-snowflake-odbc/README.md

 unixodbc-dev
 https://sfc-repo.snowflakecomputing.com/odbc/linux/2.21.3/snowflake-odbc-2.21.3.x86_64.deb
 ```
-You can configure how do you want the credentials of connection, for this example adding ENV variables
+You can configure the credentials for your connection usign the following ENV variables

-SNOWFLAKE_USERNAME
+* SNOWFLAKE_USERNAME
-SNOWFLAKE_PASSWORD
+* SNOWFLAKE_PASSWORD
-SNOWFLAKE_DATABASE
+* SNOWFLAKE_DATABASE
-SNOWFLAKE_SERVER
+* SNOWFLAKE_SERVER

 ## CONNECTING TO SNOWFLAKE USING THE OBDC DRIVER & RUBY

 these tutorial is a copy of [snowflake connection with ruby tutorial](https://support.snowflake.net/s/article/connecting-to-snowflake-using-the-obdc-driver--ruby-on-rails-5)
 A connection to Snowflake can be configured using the Snowflake ODBC driver and the Ruby gem package 'Sequel', https://github.com/jeremyevans/sequel.